History of Jersey: Commonwealth and Restoration (1651-1689)

-Reign of William of Orange (1689-1699)
+Reign of William of Orange (1689–1699)

 In 1689, William of Orange became the King of England; and England, as a Dutch ally, went to war against the French.
 Although due to the scale of the war, the island did not come into much focus, it was at this time the Privilege of Neutrality which had long been enjoyed by the islands was lost.
 William had banned all trade with France, a proclamation which applied to Jersey as well, however due to corruption in the higher levels of Jersey's government, namely the Lieutenant-Governor himself Edward Harris, a large smuggling trade thrived, operating from the bailiwick.
 Smugglers would be alerted by a fire set by French merchants on the Écrehous reef, a part of Jersey's bailiwick, to which Jersey boats, under the approval of the Lieutenant-Governor, would travel to conduct illegal trade.
-Despite attempts from parish authorities to stop the boats, being that the reef was part of Jersey and that these boats had permission from the government to travel to the islets, no action could be taken.
+Despite attempts from parish authorities to stop the boats, the fact that the reef was part of Jersey and that these boats had permission from the government to travel to the islets, no action could be taken.

-During William's wars with France, Jersey was on the whole at peace, with the notable exception of 1692, when Louis XIV permitted an army to gather at La Hougue on the Cotenin.
-James II himself also went to the Contenin, however Jersey's allegiance was now against the Stuarts.
+During William's wars with France, Jersey was on the whole at peace, with the notable exception of 1692, when Louis XIV permitted an army to gather at La Hougue on the Cotentin.
+James II himself also went to the Cotentin, however Jersey's allegiance was now against the Stuarts.
 However, in a naval battle in 1692, the French fleet at La Hougue were destroyed.
 Although the threat of foreign powers was numb during this period, on island tensions were high.
-The Governors and Bailiffs were generally absent - the Governor Henry Lumley never visited the island at all during his time in office and after the death of Sir Edouard de Carteret, no bailiff was appointed for five years.
+The Governors and Bailiffs were generally absent – the Governor Henry Lumley never visited the island at all during his time in office and after the death of Sir Edouard de Carteret, no bailiff was appointed for five years.
 The eventual successor Charles de Carteret faced large opposition, especially from his own tenants in St. Ouen.
 A group of jurats complained to the Privy Council that de Carteret was absent and not well accustomed to the law and culture of the island.
 Charles attempted to oppose this by blocking sittings of the Jurats in court, claiming they could not sit since they were related to the plaintiff or defendant (which they most often were since everyone in Jersey was somehow related to one another).
 With Charles ended the male line of de Carteret seigneurs.

 Towards the end of the 17th century, Jersey strengthened its links with the Americas when many islanders emigrated to New England and north east Canada.
 The Jersey merchants built up a thriving business empire in the Newfoundland and Gaspé fisheries.
 Companies such as Robins and the Le Boutilliers set up thriving businesses.